prolog-rightpay/rightpay-backend/README.md

-# ritepay-node
+# rightpay-node

-The backend for the RitePay mobile application.
+The backend for the RightPay mobile application.

 ## Requirements